abhishekashyap/MyReads/README.md

 # MyReads

-An online library based on React
+An online eBook library based on React

 ## Getting Started